 5. Shipping routes and supply routes, including lend-lease routes, can now be accompanied by escorting fleets.
 Attacks against shipping and supply routes are carried out as described in U-boat Attack and Anti-Submarine Warfare, except that surface units fire normally on the Firepower Table and all surface units may participate.
 Any or all fleets in a port may support all supply routes originating from there.
 They may do so even if they have just moved into port during the movement phase.
 Escorting fleets do not have to be physically moved.
 Just the announcement of support is enough to assure their accompaniment along the entire route.
-Fleets designated to escort individual shipping or supply routes or support amphibious invasions may not perform any other naval missions during that player turn.
-A fleet may escort only a single supply route, though that route may be used for supply routes, lend-lease routes, and the movement of strength points.
+Fleets designated to escort shipping or supply routes or support amphibious invasions may not perform any other naval missions during that player turn.